dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 correctly test that the public functions are exported.

-The `InModuleScope` is used for `Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource` to explicit define what functions are tested if several DSC resource have been (wrongly) imported into the session.
+The `InModuleScope` is used for `Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource` to explicitly define what functions are tested if several DSC resources have been (wrongly) imported into the session.
-All those DSC resource will have the same exported function names (`Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource`).
+All those DSC resources will have the same exported function names (`Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource`).

 Below we also use `Set-StrictMode -Version 1.0`.
-This can optionally be used to test that functions align with a certain strict mode, when that is not something that should be enforce during runtime in a user environment.
+This can optionally be used to test that functions align with a certain strict mode, when that is not something that should be enforced during runtime in a user environment.
 This enables strict mode in the module's scope when the specific `It`-block runs.